24 Different Types of Snakes in Missouri

 They are secretive and nocturnal, often hiding under rocks or logs during the day and emerging to hunt for small insects, worms, and salamanders at night.

-Despite their striking appearance, Ring-necked snakes are harmless and play an important role in controlling populations of pests in their ecosystem.
+Despite their striking appearance, Ring-necked snakes are harmless and play an important role in controlling pest populations in their ecosystems.

 2. Eastern Hognose Snake